curability4apish/KDF-Lab/README.md

 There's no reason to ditch the algorithms of many other less-known cryptographically secure ciphers that hasn't been proven to broken for more than 30 years.

-Hence laboratory doesn't stick to their golden rule of the so called "Most Trusted”.
+Hence this laboratory doesn't stick to their golden rule of the so called "Most Trusted”.